 In 1992, Tyler turned over UM to Jane Bockus on the condition that there never be prize money.
 Subsequently, Jane (often referred to as Ultra Nana) has kept the event the same with one exception.
 A course change in the years 2001 and 2002 when it started each day in Kailua-Kona.

 We have taken on Ultraman brand with these ethics in mind and look forward to hosting a race with the history and heart of Ultraman at its core.

 The Canadian Race

 The first Ultraman Canada took place in Penticton, BC in 1993 with 8 participants and Tom Price as the winner.
-In years since only 205 participants (152 male/53 female) have successfully completed the Canadian version of the three-day challenge.
+In years since only 211 participants (158 male / 53 female) have successfully completed the Canadian version of the three-day challenge.

-Under co-race directors Brad Sawa and Larry Ryan, Ultraman Canada returned to Penticton in July of 2019 after a four-year hiatus.
+Under Race Director (and 3 time Ultraman finisher) Brad Sawa Ultraman Canada returned to Penticton in July of 2019 after a four-year hiatus.
 Impressed with the success of the race and the positive feedback from the competitors, Jane Bockus and the Ultraman Board of Directors agreed to grant a new 5-year Ultraman Canada license to the pair ensuring the longevity of this event.

 We are now part of four official and licensed events worldwide.
 Ultraman Canada, Ultraman Florida and, more recently, Ultraman Arizona.
 Which means, to be considered for the Ultraman World Championships in Hawaii you must be an official finisher of these listed events.